celer-network/sgn/docs/ropsten_validator_manual.md

 sgncli keys add <key-name> --keyring-backend=file
 ```

-You need at least one for the SGN operator / transactor.
+You need at least one for the SGN validator / main transactor.
 You can create more for multiple
 transactors.
 Note that the current implementation requires the **same passphrase** for all accounts.

 To get the list of accounts, run: